NVlabs/DoRA/README.md

 ## Reproducing the results in the paper

-This repo contain four directories:
+This repo contains four directories:

 `./commonsense_reasoning` contains the code to finetune LLaMA-7B/13B using DoRA on the commonsense reasoning tasks.
 This directory is modified based on [LLM-Adapter](https://github.com/AGI-Edgerunners/LLM-Adapters).